Monodromy factorizations of lines on del Pezzo surfaces: Straightening sections

 \begin{Lem} For each $J\in\J$ there exists a symplectic structure $\om$ on $X$ which tames $J$. \end{Lem}

-\begin{proof} The taming structure is $\om_0+Mf^*\om_{S^2}$ for a sufficiently large constant $M$, where $\om_0$ comes from the Kahler structure for the initial complex algebraic structure on $X$, and $\om_{S^2}$ is a symplectic form on $S^2$. \end{proof}
+\begin{proof} The taming structure is $\om_0+Mf^*\om_{S^2}$ for a sufficiently large constant $M$, where $\om_0$ comes from the K\"ahler structure for the initial complex algebraic structure on $X$, and $\om_{S^2}$ is a symplectic form on $S^2$. \end{proof}

 \begin{Lem} $\J$ is a path-connected space. \end{Lem}

 \begin{proof} There are no obstructions to connecting a pair of structures in $\J$ since conditions (1) and (2) imply contractibility of the space of corresponding structures $J_x$ on $T_xX$ for all points $x\in X$. \footnote{ This contractible space is just the quotient of the subgroup of $GL_4(\R)$ formed by $2\!\!\times\!\!2$-block matrices $\left[ \right]$ with $\det A,\det C>0$ by subgroup of matrices $\left[ \right]\in GL_2(\C) $.} \end{proof}